groonga/groonga/doc/source/reference/commands/select.rst

 .. list-table::
    :header-rows: 1

-   * - The number of characters of a keyword
+   * - The number of characters of a term
      - The number of accepted typo characters
    * - 1
      - 0 (``floor(1 * 0.34) = floor(0.34) = 0``)